Dentist in Des Plaines & Joliet, Advance Dental Care

 We encourage building healthy oral hygiene habits early on, meaning you should schedule your child’s first dental visits at about the age of 3.

-My Smiles Dentist offers a comprehensive paediatric service including fluoride treatments, checkups, cleaning, fillings, and orthodontic evaluations for young children.
+My Smiles offers a comprehensive paediatric service including fluoride treatments, checkups, cleaning, fillings, and orthodontic evaluations for young children.
 By booking regular checkups, your child will have a healthy smile.

 Even with good oral hygiene, many will experience the need for a filling to seal against decay or repair a damaged tooth.